National Mills Weekend at Bateman’s Park Mill

 - Free event (admission applies)

-Join in the National Mills Weekend celebrations at Bateman’s Park Mill, one of the only working water mills in the area.
+Join in the National Mills Weekend celebrations at Bateman’s Park Mill.
 Park Mill was beloved by Kipling and features in stories he wrote at Bateman's.
-Watch milling in action and meet our friendly guides to learn more about its history.
-Pick up a re-printed Park Mill guide for a £2 donation.
+Meet our friendly guides to learn more about its history.

-There will be Mill guides to answer questions about the Mill, it's history and links to Rudyard Kipling on Sunday 12 May, 11am-4pm.
+There will be Mill guides to answer questions about the Mill, it's history and links to Rudyard Kipling on Saturday 11 and Sunday 12 May, 11am-4pm.

 Times